netbox-community/netbox-chart/README.md

 ## Prerequisites

 - This chart has only been tested on Kubernetes 1.12+, but should work on older versions
+- This chart works with NetBox 2.7.11+
+- Recent versions of Helm 2 or 3 are supported

 ## Installing the Chart